davidkroodsma/birdsongforthecuriours/scripts/Species_Markdown/10_EuBl.md

 North American robin, *Turdus migratorius*.
 Both are, for example, among the first birds to sing in the morning.
-(Note: The Eurasian blackbird is not in the American blackbird family Icteridae, nor is the "European robin" in the genus *Turdus*---common names can certainly be confusing.)
+(Note: The Eurasian blackbird is not in the American blackbird family Icteridae, nor is the "European robin" in the genus *Turdus*--common names can certainly be confusing.)

 Listen (♫687).What similarities do you hear in the singing of the American robin and the Eurasian blackbird?
 What differences?
 This